 As the forecast hints of snow, we’re starting to think about our exciting winter season.
-This year we’re offering three new special offers for leisure travelers.
 However, we don’t want to ignore a very special kind of travel to The Ranch—destination weddings.

 We’ve had the privilege to work with Laurie Arons, one of the world’s premier wedding planners, for the past two years.
 Laurie has been featured on Vogue’s “The Ultimate Wedding Planner Master List,” and we have the pictures to prove that she deserves her title as a “master.”
 In 2015, we did a Q&A with Laurie after her spring Wedding Planner Masterclass.
 This week, we welcome her as a guest blogger as she showcases her experiences at the 2016 winter Wedding Planner Masterclass.

 Planning the Ultimate Winter Wedding by Laurie Arons

 As a wedding planner, I’ve long been inspired by the beauty of winter weddings—so cozy, intimate and romantic.

 Masterclass attendees enjoy a farm-to-table welcome dinner in the Blue Canteen.
 Photo by Jose Villa.

 The past two winters I’ve spent at The Ranch at Rock Creek opened my eyes to the potential of a winter affair where guests get to snuggle by the fire and warm their hearts when it’s cold outside.

 Sweet Grass Canvas Cabin – A three-room glamping tent open year-round.
 Photo by Jose Villa.